FLCAC-admin/FLCAC-docs/docs/DataSubmissionHandbook.md

 ## Publication and Preservation
 ### Publication
 Once your data have been reviewed and completed, the dataset(s) are ready for publication.
 The Data Curator will publish the data to its repository on the [Federal LCA Commons Collaboration Server](https://www.lcacommons.gov/lca-collaboration/).
+See indructions on connecting to the collaboration server [here](https://flcac-admin.github.io/FLCAC-docs/accessing-data#connecting-a-database-directly-to-the-flcac-collaboration-server).

 FLCAC repositories are published at different intervals, so please inquire with the Data Curator or Repository Manager of the database your data is being published in regarding release timing.